hashicorp/terraform-enterprise-helm/docs/configuration.md

 Terraform Enterprise immediately deletes Kubernetes jobs after their execution finishes.
 However, if something goes wrong during the lifespan of these, it is possible to keep them alive for a limited amount of time.
-To configure this, provide these environment variable to the chart:
+To configure this, provide these environment variables to the chart:

 * `TFE_RUN_PIPELINE_KUBERNETES_DEBUG_ENABLE`: boolean flag that will enable debug mode, and will consume all the settings from the `TFE_RUN_PIPELINE_KUBERNETES_DEBUG_*` environment variables.